pforret/jekyll.forret.com/_posts/2005/2005-01-24-popular-belgian-blogs-the-preliminary-top-25.md

 categories:
   - Belgium
 ---
-[Luc Van Braekel](http://lvb.net) has developed a service called [Blogium.be](http://www.blogium.be), to find new emerging &#8216;hot&#8217; links on the front pages of Belgian blogs.
+[Luc Van Braekel](http://lvb.net) has developed a service called [Blogium.be](http://www.blogium.be), to find new emerging &#8216;hot' links on the front pages of Belgian blogs.
 His start database is obviously a big list of URLs of Belgian bloggers.
 I think that a good additional function of Blogium could be to display a ranking of these, ordered by some kind of meta-calculation over things like: Google Pagerank, #incoming links for all search engines, posting recency/frequency (so deserted blogs disappear from the ranking in time), intra-belgium link traffic, &#8230;

-Let&#8217;s set up a conceptual demo: I take a list of 50 Belgian/Flemish blogs, and use a tool called the &#8216;Link Popularity Check&#8217; (via [Xander](http://www.zxz.nl/weblog/2005/01/pagerank-update-en-daarna-direct-een.html)) to check the # of incoming links.
+Let's set up a conceptual demo: I take a list of 50 Belgian/Flemish blogs, and use a tool called the &#8216;Link Popularity Check' (via [Xander](http://www.zxz.nl/weblog/2005/01/pagerank-update-en-daarna-direct-een.html)) to check the # of incoming links.
 First some important disclaimers:

   * my tiny list is **by no means complete or representative**, these are the blogs I know, or that I have come across.
-Luc&#8217;s told me he&#8217;s got 10s of thousands blogs in his list, maybe by now already 100s.
+Luc's told me he's got 10s of thousands blogs in his list, maybe by now already 100s.
-  * Incoming links/link popularity is **not the only defining criterium** one should use to quantify &#8216;importance&#8217;.
+  * Incoming links/link popularity is **not the only defining criterium** one should use to quantify &#8216;importance'.
 It was just an easy one to check.
-  * **URL stuff**: because of the way the tool works, I cannot include blogs that don&#8217;t have their own domain.
+  * **URL stuff**: because of the way the tool works, I cannot include blogs that don't have their own domain.
 Also, xyz.be links are not the same as www.xyz.be links.
 I typically took the one with the highest numbers, I did not add the numbers.
   * I did not include sites like [saait.be](http://www.saait.be) or [zurf.be](http://www.zurf.be), because they are not a blog.
 No feed, no blog.
   * Some blogs are in English, some in Dutch.
 If you write in English on topics like web design, and you really know your shit, you might end up a very popular site (as can be witnessed below).
 If you write in Dutch about fishing shrimp in the North Sea, tough luck.